 Thyme is a widely used herb in Jamaican cooking, including curry chicken.
 The earthy and floral notes of thyme help balance the rich flavors of the meat and spices.
 Fresh thyme leaves are preferred, but dried thyme can also be used if necessary.

-See also How to cook a balanced meal for dogs
+See also How to cook chicken for caesar salad on stove

 Other common spices found in curry chicken Jamaican style include garlic, ginger, and onion.
 These aromatics provide a savory base to the dish, enhancing the overall flavor profile.
 Freshly chopped or minced versions of these ingredients are recommended for the best results.